tenmax/ad-placement-library-sdk-android/README.md

 ### Timing and Naming Convention

 AD on different pages would have different prices.
 To collect needed information, TenMax Mobile SDK would monitor your application and fragment lifecycle.
-Thus, to aovid disturbing infomration collection, please follow these convention:
+Thus, to avoid disturbing information collection, please follow these conventions:

 - Always show ADs when the activity or fragment resumed (`onResume`) to ensure the size layout is already finished
-- Give unique name to the fragment that plays the role like a page, e.g., `HomeFragment`, `DashboardFragment`, or `NotificationsFragment` in the previous samples.
+- Give a unique name to the fragment that plays the role of a page, e.g., `HomeFragment`, `DashboardFragment`, or `NotificationsFragment` in the previous samples.

-If you do not follow the convention and SDK can not collect the correct information, the SDK would refuse to show AD in the unexpected case.
+If you do not follow the convention and SDK can not collect the correct information, the SDK will refuse to show AD in the unexpected case.

 ### Callback and Listener
-Each method that show AD has two optional parameters: listener and callback.
+Each method that shows AD has two optional parameters: listener and callback.
 The callback would be called immediately when the specified space ID is found or something wrong happened.
-You can provide the callback to know what happened during the setup.
+You can provide a callback to know what happened during the setup.

 You can provide the listener to listen all the events of the entire presentation lifecycle.
-Here is a simple listener to listen three important events:
+Here is a simple listener to listen to three important events:
 - `adViewableEventSent` - the user saw the AD for 1 second, and SDK would send viewable event to the TenMax server.
 - `adLoadingTimeout` - the AD loading timeout (maybe network is too slow) so the presentation is cancelled.
 - `adNotFound` - can not find an AD for the specified space so the presentation is cancelled.